 Although officially an Islamic country people of many different ethnicities and religions bustle through snacking, shopping and praying at Hindu temples, Chinese ancestral worship temples, Muslim mosques, Buddhist temples and Christian churches.
 Make sure to visit the spectacular and fascinating Kek Lok Si temple just outside town.

 Perhaps Penang’s greatest draw is that it offers a multicultural feast for the taste buds.
 From little boutique restaurants in restored colonial buildings to night markets and good honest street food hawker stalls.
 Enjoy cheap and delicious Indian curries, Chinese dumplings and dim sum, noddle soups, kebabs, seafood, spicy Thai and Malay curries.
-Check out The Melting Pot of Penang.
+Check out more about the best Penang attractions and my post on The Melting Pot of Penang.

 Whilst the island of Langkawi with it’s 99 islands dotting the sea like emerald jewels, cable car and international, but tasteful resorts, draws the most tourists the Perhentain Islands are the most beautiful with palm-fringed white sandy beaches, turquoise blue seas, great diving, cheap accommodation and a laid back, unspoilt atmosphere.